javajosh/fibonacci-node/readme.md

 1. Find and use a robust command line parsing library
 2. Figure out why node REPL has assert but it's not available in node proper, even with require('assert').
 3. Add asserts!
-4. Play with branches to implement, say, a linear, looping implementation.
+4. Play with branches to implement, say, a linear, looping implementation on a 'linear' branch.
 5. Improve the build process with, for example, jslint and the Google closure tools.
 (Research what the best practices are.)
 6. Add a test suite (perhaps multiples, using branches.)
 7. Publish this to the npm registry, and use it in another program.